QUB-ASL/bzzz/raspberry/DiscordBot/README.md

 Firstly, you need to join our private Discord server.
 Ask one of the team members for an invitation.

 In the list of participants you can see which agents (bots) are live.
-Type `.ip`* to get their IPs.
-To format the output using markdown, use `.ip p` (here 'p' stands for 'pretty')

-> * It is not case-sensitive, so `.IP` works as well
+List of supported commands:

+- `.ip`: all bots will return their IPs, network interfaces, and hostnames.
+- `.ip p`: same as `.ip` but the output is nicely formatted with markdown (p is for pretty)

+You can mention a bot using `@`; for example

+`@BOT_Pi_1 .ip p`

+Commands are _not_ case-sensitive.